|

 measurement systems that are no longer required are not left in place.

-reports, because this is what we used to do “and it couldn’t possibly cause
+because this is what we used to do “and it couldn’t possibly cause any harm,”

-any harm,” will cause the new way of doing things to slowly unwind until we
+will cause the new way of doing things to slowly unwind until we are all back

 by ninjutsu means acquiring management skills by training.
 In this age, I am painfully aware of the